Super Rugby: Crusaders and Highlanders clash called off after Christchurch shootings

 "This is always the biggest fixture on our match calendar and one which our fans look forward to, but when we think about the massive loss of life and absolute devastation that has been wreaked on people in Christchurch, we feel this is the right decision."

 The Highlanders team has met today and all players have been advised to go home and be with their families.
-Ticketholders to the game will get refunds over the next three weeks.
+Ticketholders to the game will get refunds within the next three weeks.

-The Super Rugby encounter between the Hurricanes and the Chiefs went ahead last night, but Hurricanes halfback TJ Perenara admitted it was hard to focus on the game after the awful scenes from Christchurch earlier in the day.
+Also cancelled was the ISPS Handa Premiership football match between Tasman United and Canterbury United, which was set to be played in Nelson.

-"Regardless of how that result went, that wouldn't have been the most important part of my day and I don't think anyone in this circle or in this country would say that this was the most important thing today, and that comes from a very competitive person who would do pretty much anything to win," Perenara told media after the match.
+Daniel Farrow, the Competitions and Events Director of NZ Football, said it was a unanimous decision and it was the right move for the people of Christchurch.